kjsmita6/node-steam-parentbot/README.md

 //With options
 var Bot = new ChildBot(username, password, {
-	apikey: '1234567890', //steam api key, will be registered automatically if one isn't found
+	apikey: '1234567890', //steam api key, will be registered automatically if one isn't supplied
 	sentryfile: 'username.sentry', //sentry file that stores steamguard info, defaults to username.sentry
 	logfile: 'username.log', //filename to log stuff to, defaults to username.log
 	guardCode: 'XXXXX' //steam guard code, only needed if you get error 63 when logging in, can remove after sentry is generated